KIaudius/AI_Resume_Reveiwer/README.md

 ## Deployment

-To deploy this project run
+To deploy this project open
 ```
-resume_extractor.ipynb
+resume_reviewer.ipynb
 ```

 get your own openai api key from here: